-- 3.1.1.6.
+- 3.1.1.5 Who will facilitate the meeting, - 3.1.1.5.1 Independent facilitation.
+An individual may choose an independent facilitator to assist them in the planning process.
+The Right Door for Hope, Recovery and Wellness staff should provide assistance, support, and coordination to the individual to assure a positive personcentered planning experience.
+The Right Door for Hope, Recovery and Wellness staff should assist the external or independent facilitator in receiving adequate training in person centered philosophy and processes to facilitate a planning meeting. - 3.1.1.6.
 Who will record what is discussed at the meeting. - 3.2 Person-Centered.
 The planning process focuses on the individual, not the system or the individual's family, guardian, or friends.
 The IPOS is developed with active participation of the person served and family/legal guardian of the person served, when applicable and permitted.
-A consumer may decide to write up their own person-centered plan, however, it is the primary staff person who is responsible to assure the paper work is completed. - 3.2.1 Choices shall be communicated to the individual in a manner that is understandable. - 3.2.2 The individual's strengths, needs, abilities, preferences, and goals, are identified with an optimistic view of the future and plans for satisfying life. - 3.2.3 To the extent possible, the individual shall be given the opportunity for experiencing the services, interventions, or modalities available prior to making a choice/decision. - 3.2.4 A legal guardianship does not preclude a person's right to participate in person-centered planning.
+A consumer may decide to write up their own person-centered plan, however, it is the primary staff person who is responsible to assure the paper work is completed. - 3.2.1 Choices shall be communicated to the individual in a manner that is understandable. - 3.2.2 The individual's strengths, needs, abilities, preferences, and goals are identified with an optimistic view of the future and plans for satisfying life.

 Chapter Title Chapter # Subject #

 Clinical С 320.1

-Subject Title Person Centered Planning Adopted 8/10/01 Last Revised 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/22/17;
+Subject Title Person Centered Planning Adopted Last Revised 8/10/01 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/22/17; 11/1/18; 12/3/18; 2/27/19

-11/1/18; 12/3/18